 - 1. Make sure the shift lever is in the Park (P) position (A/T vehicles). - 2.
-Turn the ignition switch to the ON (II) position, and open the driver's door.

-- 3. Push and hold the rear of the master door lock switch on the driver's door.
-You will hear a click, and after about 5 seconds, you will hear another click. - 4.
-Release the switch, and within 5 seconds, turn the ignition switch to the LOCK (0) position.
+Turn the ignition switch to the ON (II) position, and open the driver's door. - 3.
+Push and hold the rear of the master door lock switch on the driver's door.
+You will hear a click, and after about 5 seconds, you will hear another click.

+4. Release the switch, and within 5 seconds, turn the ignition switch to the LOCK (0) position.
-To program the Park Unlock mode:

-Unlocks the driver's door when the shift lever is moved into the Park (P) position (A/T vehicles only).
+To program the Park Unlock mode: Unlocks the driver's door or all doors and tailgate when the shift lever is moved into the Park (P) position (A/T vehicles only).

-- 1. Make sure the shift lever is in the Park (P) position. - 2.
-Turn the ignition switch to the ON (II) position, and make sure to close the driver's door.
+1. Make sure the shift lever is in the Park (P) position.

-- 3. Push and hold the rear of the master door lock switch on the driver's door.
-You will hear a click, and after about 5 seconds, you will hear another click. - 4.
+- 2. Turn the ignition switch to the ON (II) position, and make sure to close the driver's door. - 3.
+Push and hold the rear of the master door lock switch on the driver's door.
+You will hear a click.
+Continue to hold the switch: - Until you hear another click (after about 5 seconds) to activate driver's door unlock feature. - Or, until you hear two more clicks (after about 10 seconds) to activate all doors and tailgate unlock feature. - 4.
 Release the switch, and within 5 seconds, turn the ignition switch to the LOCK (0) position.